Manchester England, UK Travel Guide

 Metrolink: Single, return, daily/weekly/monthly passes from ticket machines.
 Buses: Cash (exact fare), contactless card, or operator apps.

-For fewer crowds on trams and buses.
+For fewer crowds on public transport like trams and buses.

-For Metrolink fares and contactless payments.
+For Metrolink prices and contactless payments.

 Utilize for short city center travel.